dhsouthbend/databases/sections/6-buildtable_challenge.md

 [<<< Back](5-foreignkeys.md) - [Next >>>](7-commonqueries.md)

-# Challenge: Build a table for GPA!
+# Challenge: build a table for GPA!

 Let's imagine that we want to connect each student to their GPA.
 How can we do this?

 Things to consider:

 - Where will we put the GPAs?
-- What kind data type will they be?
+- What kind of data type will they be?
 - How will we connect each GPA to the correct student?

 ## Solution